ANR-kFLOW/Fact_checking_reasoner/README.md

   ```

 ### [data](./data/)
-Data folder contains teh use cases filtered for testing our reasoner togther with common sense trainig data
+Data folder contains the use cases filtered for testing our reasoner togther with common sense trainig data

 ## Usage